jadupl2/jadupl2.github.io/_pages/install.md

 ## Summary of installation
-- Installation must be executed by 'root' user or with 'sudo'.
-- We recommend using '/opt/sadmin', but you can select the directory of your choice.
-- Instruction below assume you have chosen to install SADMIN in '/opt/sadmin' directory.
-- The installation process is the same for an SADMIN server or client.
+Installation must be executed by 'root' user or with 'sudo'.
+We recommend using '/opt/sadmin' for the install directory, but you can select the directory of your choice.
+Instruction below assume you have chosen to install SADMIN in '/opt/sadmin' directory.
+The setup script is used to install either the SADMIN client or server.
+{: .text-justify}

 ## Installation Method 1
 Install using the github repository (Recommended)